Champions League: Liverpool gunning for top-eight spot against Marseille

 How to follow: We’ll have all the build-up on Al Jazeera Sport from 17:00 GMT in advance of our text commentary stream.

-Liverpool, eyeing automatic top-eight entry into the UEFA Champions League (UCL) Round of 16, travel to southern France to play Marseille in their penultimate group phase match.
+Liverpool, eyeing automatic top-eight entry into the UEFA Champions League (UCL) Round of 16, travel to southern France to play Marseille in their penultimate league phase match.

 Recommended Storieslist of 3 items